Women: Here Are the Health Screenings You Need

-Lack of preventive screening results in delayed identification and treatment of conditions such as heart disease, high blood pressure, diabetes and cancer.
-Women wait for many reasons, common excuses including: lack of time, expensive co-pays, uncomfortable exams, feeling of good health, denial of a problem or fear of results.
+Even though we know that regular screenings are a time commitment and sometimes uncomfortable, they are so much less unpleasant compared to the actual treatment of the illnesses they are designed to catch.
+Putting off preventive screening results in delayed identification and treatment of conditions such as heart disease, high blood pressure, diabetes and cancer.
+While women postpone or forgo tests for many reasons, some of the common reasons we hear are a lack of time, expensive co-pays, uncomfortable exams, a general feeling of existing good health, a denial of a problem or fear of the results.

 Blood Pressure: Get screened at least every two years if you have normal blood pressure (below 130/85).